 PHOTOGRAPHY BY WILSON FREEMAN

-As we approach the 2025/2026 season, the stakes feel higher—not just for Iron Crow Theatre, but for our community.
-As queer and trans voices are once again under threat, as anti-LGBTQ+ legislation resurges, as hate crimes climb, and as rhetoric from the far right grows louder and more dangerous, I am reminded that our very existence—as a theatre and as a people—are acts of survival.
+As we approach the 2025/2026 season, the stakes feel higher.
+Not just for Iron Crow Theatre, but for our community.
+As queer and trans voices are once again under threat, as anti-LGBTQ+ legislation resurges, as hate crimes climb, and as rhetoric from the far right grows louder and more dangerous, I am reminded that our very existence, as a theatre and as a people, are acts of survival.

 This season, we’ve named that truth aloud: The Season of Survival.

 Max Vernon’s The View Upstairs sits at the heart of this call to survive.
 Inspired by the tragic 1973 arson attack on the Upstairs Lounge, a gay bar in New Orleans, the musical remembers the 32 queer souls who were lost in what remained the deadliest attack on our community until the Pulse Nightclub shooting in 2016.
 Justice was never served.
 The broader public looked away.
 Families disowned their dead.
-And yet—Max Vernon takes this forgotten history and transforms it into something defiant, electric, and deeply queer: a celebration of love, resilience, sex, and chosen family.
+And yet, Max Vernon takes this forgotten history and transforms it into something defiant, electric, and deeply queer: a celebration of love, resilience, sex, and chosen family.

-This work doesn’t sanitize our history—it revels in it.
+This work doesn’t sanitize our history.
+It revels in it.
 It gives us camp and glitter, drag and desire, heartache and laughter, cruising and connection.
 It reminds us that survival is not only about enduring tragedy, but also about embracing pleasure, intimacy, and radical love in the face of erasure.
-It asks us to step into the Upstairs Lounge and imagine what it means to build family, to forgive, and to love each other fiercely—even when the world outside would rather we disappear.
+It asks us to step into the Upstairs Lounge and imagine what it means to build family, to forgive, and to love each other fiercely; even when the world outside would rather we disappear.

 For Iron Crow Theatre, producing The View Upstairs is both an act of remembrance and an act of resistance.
 It insists that queer lives matter, that queer history matters, and that queer joy—matters most of all.

-Yours in solidarity, in pride, and in survival,
+Yours in solidarity, pride, and in survival,

 Sean Elias